 Construction of the proposed project would result in GHG emissions from fuel combustion associated with off-road and on-road construction equipment and vehicles.
-According to the Caltrans District 8 May 10, 2024, Construction GHG Emissions Estimate Memorandum for the project, the anticipated GHG construction activity emissions were calculated using the Caltrans Construction Emissions Tool (CAL-CET).
-Construction of the proposed project is expected to last 120 days and would result in the estimated daily greenhouse gas emissions of 827.85 lb/day of CO2e (CO2 equivalent) and a total of 50 ton/year of CO2e for the duration of project construction.
+According to the Caltrans District 8 August 12, 2024, Construction GHG Emissions Estimate Memorandum for the project, the anticipated GHG construction activity emissions were calculated using the Caltrans Construction Emissions Tool (CAL-CET).
+Construction of the proposed project is expected to last 120 days and would result in the estimated daily greenhouse gas emissions of 4,218.75 lb/day of CO2e (CO2 equivalent) and a total of 253 ton/year of CO2e for the duration of project construction.
+These estimates are higher than those included in the draft environmental document.